ChrisT19931/Kinetic-Restoration-Hypothesis/README.md

 IV.
 Conclusion
 The Kinetic Restoration Hypothesis shifts the focus from fixing broken equations to recognizing the physical boundary conditions of reality.
 The universe demands motion.
 By recognizing that absolute stagnation is a state of temporal violation, we resolve the mathematical singularities of zero-velocity systems and open a new pathway toward understanding the kinetic fabric of space-time.

+V. References and Context
+The following literature explores the limitations of current semiclassical and quantum models when applied to absolute ground-state systems, providing the foundation for the Kinetic Restoration Hypothesis:
+Dalfovo, F., et al. (1999).
+"Theory of Bose-Einstein condensation in trapped gases."
+Reviews of Modern Physics.Relevance: This paper outlines the standard Mean-Field Theory (Gross-Pitaevskii equation).
+Your theory addresses the divergence points where these mean-field approximations fail as the system approaches a true $v=0$ singularity.
+Pethick, C. J., & Smith, H. (2008).
+"Bose-Einstein Condensation in Dilute Gases." * Relevance: Discusses the limitations of the "static" approximation in condensate trapped potentials.
+It highlights the transition from dynamic fluid-like behavior to the artificial static potential imposed by lasers.
+Dalibard, J., & Cohen-Tannoudji, C. (1989).
+"Laser cooling below the Doppler limit." * Relevance: This provides the technical context for how we manipulate atoms to reach these low-velocity states.
+It establishes the "trapping mechanism" your theory challenges.